BillsKDev/IntroCGFinalExam/README.md

 # INTRO CG FINAL EXAM BILAL KHAN EXPLANATIONS

+NOTE: IN THE BUILD FOR SOME REASON I CANT SEE THE HOLOGRAM AND RIM LIGHTING EFFECT.
+THIS IS PROBABLY BECAUSE I DIDNT PUT THE RIGHT URP TAG FOR THE SHADER.
+THOUGH IN THE SCREENSHOTS AND IN UNITY IT LOOKS PERFECTLY FINE AND I JUST REALIZED DURING THE WRITEUP

 <h3>BASE SCENE:</h3>
 A quick note that I spoke with the professor on how to approach a fourth shader.
 Since Scerolling and holograms are required for pacman, and they were both second half shaders, i had a hard time figuring out what shaders to use from the second half with so little to choose from.
 Glass, Water, PBR, Shadows do not really make sense for a pacman game especially on a 2D surface so I chose to do rim lighting as my fourth shader to improve the poewr up look.